Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Build and return a shadcn-native registry index from the current Memoire workspace', specifying the verb and resource.
-It differentiates itself from the sibling 'get_registry_item' by noting 'For an individual item, use get_registry_item.'
+The description clearly states the tool's purpose: 'Build and return a shadcn-native registry index from the current Memoire workspace.'
+It specifies the verb (build and return) and resource (registry index), and distinguishes itself from the sibling tool get_registry_item by noting 'For an individual item, use get_registry_item.'

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.